totalgood/dsdh/modules/L05/L05-script-deep-learning-ai.md

 - IA?

 <aside class="notes">
-    For most technologies it makes sense to learn the what before the why.
-    But the definition of AI is a bit vague and controversial.
+    The definition of AI is a bit vague and controversial.
+    So rather than confusing you with that controversy, you'll learn how to use AI first.
-    So you'll build on your experience with machine learning in the previous lesson to help you see the why first.
+    You'll build on your experience with machine learning in the previous lesson to help you see how deep learning is a big improvement in the state of the art.
-    Then you'll learn a few of the definitions of AI and deep learning.
+    This will help you develop your own definitions of AI and deep learning.
+    Just as you have your own definition of Intelligence, you'll have your own perspective on artificial intelligence or machine intelligence.
     That will help you see how you can use it to tackle some of the harder problems in healthcare data science.

-    You'll go back to the playground for a bit so you can see how it with a fresh perspective.
+    You'll go back to the playground for a bit so you can play with deep learning again.
     Now that you've experienced machine learning and you understand why deep learning is such a big deal, you'll appreciate some of the sublties of the playground a bit better.
     And then we'll dive into a real example dataset and problem statement that you can experiment with.
-    Just like the previous lesson, I'll walk you through an overview of a deep learning pipeline.
+    Just like the previous lesson, I'll walk you through an overview of a data science pipeline.
+    Only this time you'll use deep learning and compare it to conventional machine learning approaches.
     You'll teach a machine to listen through a stethescope to patients' hearts.
     This may touch a nerve if you're a doctor who prides herself on her stethescope skills.
 </aside>